chapel-lang/chapel/modules/Channel.md

 statements in Go are specifically designed to work with channels.
 Some key points are:

+	* `select` statements are commonly used in Go code when working with channels.
 	* The operations are atomic, i.e., checking a channel and performing `recv` or `send` on it is considered as one operation.
 	* The cases are arranged in a random order to prevent starvation.

 For e.g.